Skip to main content

 3. Click [Revert This File] from the context menu.

-4. When the confirmation dialog to reload the project appears, click the [Yes] button.
+4. When the dialog box confirming project reloading appears, click the [Yes] button.

-• Editing permissions for the file for which changes have been reverted are removed.
+• Editing permissions have been removed for the file whose changes were reverted.

-• If you want to continue editing, obtain editing permissions again and start editing.
+• To continue editing, you must obtain editing permissions again and start editing.

-To commit changes to a file and update the repository, follow the steps below.
+To commit changes to a file and update the repository, follow these steps: Commit Changes

 • Click [Team Collaboration] > [Sync Repository] > [Commit] from the ribbon.

-1. Check the files displayed in [Commit Target].
-By default, all changed files are checked as the commit target.
-If you want to exclude some files from the commit target, uncheck them.
+1. Check the files displayed under [Commit Target].
+By default, all modified files are checked as targets for commit.
+Uncheck any files you want to exclude from the commit.

 2. Enter a commit message.

-3. After entering the commit message, click the [Commit] button below the input field or press ctrl+enter.
+3. After entering the commit message, click the [Commit] button below the input field, or press the ctrl+enter key.

 4. This updates the files in the repository and adds a commit log.